 As of September 2017, Facebook has 28 million users in Japan.
 The user demographic is comprised primarily of both males and females aged between 20 to 40.
 These days, Facebook is mainly used for people to get caught up with family and friends, while a few years back people were posting on Facebook more frequently and using the platform like a diary to let other users know what happened during the day.
-The user growth is not as steady as it was in the past, but to this day, people come back to Facebook from time to time to announce different major life events.
+The user growth is not as steady as it was years back, but to this day, people come back to Facebook from time to time to announce different major life events.

 Instagram is one of the fastest growing platforms in Japan.
 The first Japanese Instagram account was only created in 2014, yet in just 2 years, as of October 2017, Instagram has gained more than 20 million users.
 The growth was instantly apparent, and it seemed like everyone in Japan was now taking pictures with their smartphones and posting on Instagram.
 This nearly overnight infatuation with the app helped lead to the Japanese word インスタ映え “insta-bae” (or “instagenic,” as in anything that looks perfect for Instagram) being coined and ultimately selected as the buzzword of 2017.